sanchace/FRACTRAN/README.md

 `Init` and `Std` have analogous definitions `Mathlib` which are typically downstream.
 We might switch to importing exclusively from `Mathlib` in the future.

+# Contributing
+Email me at zbp.yvnzt@erqankrynpmrupanf (string reversed and rot13) with your github profile and I'll add you as a collaborator.